 - Everything in the list of documentation to bring above

 - If it was a previous owner who didn’t cancel their TIP, a copy of your Bill of Sale, indicating you are the new owner of the vessel.
 If the owner who obtained the existing TIP was not the owner you bought the boat from, an ownership manifest showing the chain of ownership going back to the original owner is useful.

 - Proof that the vessel has been in the United States.
 This is best satisfied with the dispatch form from Mexican customs from the vessel's last trip to Mexico.
 In lieu of that, collect marina invoices, slip receipts, US customs receipts, and any other documentation that can serve as proof of the vessel being in the United States.

 - A signed letter introducing yourself as the current owner, explaining why the existing TIP document is not available, and request a cancellation of the existing TIP.

 You will then need to get this paperwork in front of an Audana (a Mexican Customs official) with the authority to cancel it.
-There are three ways to do that:
+There are four ways to do that:

 - Mail copies of the paperwork to Mexico City